cabinetoffice/national-leadership-centre-website/team/margot-shatz.md

 name: Margot Shatz
 order: 3
 ---

-Margot **leads the strategy and insight** function.
-She has strategic oversight for our research and evaluation, while also leading on our corporate governance and ministerial relationships.
+Margot runs the **Research and Evaluation portfolio**.
+She works with leaders, researchers and experts to understand the complex links between leadership, productivity and outcomes of public services.